Gogi2016/ToDoApp/SPECIFICATION.md

 The purpose of the To-Do App is to provide a simple yet effective way for users to manage their daily tasks.
 Many users struggle with staying organized and focused throughout the day, and a to-do app is an ideal solution.
 This app will allow users to track, update, and prioritize their tasks, helping them stay productive and meet their goals.

 ### Individual Scope
 The feasibility of the To-Do App is high, as it is a relatively simple project to implement using basic web technologies (HTML, CSS, and JavaScript).
 The app will not require any backend infrastructure or server-side databases, as it relies solely on the browser’s local storage for data persistence.
-The app is intended for individual use, where a user can register, log in, reset their password, and manage their own tasks.
+The app is intended for individual use, where a user can register, log in, reset their password, manage their tasks, and delete their account if needed.
 The project scope includes:

 - User registration and login system
 - Password reset functionality for users who forget their passwords
 - Task management system (add, update, delete tasks)
+- Account deletion functionality (delete user account and all associated data)
 - Data persistence using local storage
 - User interface with a clear, simple design